-If you need more time than July 15 to file your return, though, you can file for an extension to October 15 with Form 4868.
-The deadline for this form is July 15.
-This extension, however, is only for filing.
-It does not apply to payments.
+If you need more time, though, you can file for an extension to Oct.
+15 with Form 4868.
+The deadline to submit this form is April 15.
+This extension, however, is only for filing – it does not apply to payments.
 So if you owe money for 2019, an extension will not buy you more time.
-You will still owe penalties and interest if you don’t pay by July 15.
+You will still owe penalties and interest if you don’t pay by May 17.

 Taxes likely won’t be the only aspect of your finances to be affected by the COVID-19 pandemic.
 Talk to a financial advisor about your plans today.

 Tax Deadline Extension: What Is Extended for 2021

 On March 17, 2021, the IRS officially extended the federal income tax filing deadline from April 15 to May 17.
 That means taxpayers who owe money don’t need to file a tax return until this date, and if they owe money they don’t need to make payments until then.

 This extension applies to all filers, including individuals, businesses, trusts, estates and more.
 It applies regardless of the amount you might owe, and payments will not incur additional penalties or interest up until May 17.
 This extension is automatic, meaning taxpayers do not need to file any additional forms to take advantage of it.